jimkang/basic-level-tree/README.md

 **getSubtreeAtPath(done)** - On your behalf, this method calls `getChildAtPath`, then calls `getSubtree` on that child.
 It's used in the [usage example](https://github.com/jimkang/basic-level-tree#usage) at the top.

+**save(done)** - This will persist any changes you make to the node.
+I recommend you only mess with the `value`, but hey, I'm not your dad.
+(Unless you are Anderson.
+Ohay guy!)

-Right now, there's no way to update or delete nodes.
+Right now, there's no way to delete nodes.
 If you want one, please create an issue or a pull request!

 Tests
 -----